Spotlight on Palantir Technologies: Analyzing the Surge in Options Activity

 Palantir is an analytical software company that focuses on leveraging data to create efficiencies in its clients' organizations.
 The firm serves commercial and government clients via its Foundry and Gotham platforms, respectively.
 The Denver-based company was founded in 2003 and went public in 2020.

-An analyst from Jefferies has decided to maintain their Hold rating on Palantir Technologies, which currently sits at a price target of $28.
-An analyst from Citigroup persists with their Neutral rating on Palantir Technologies, maintaining a target price of $28.
-An analyst from Mizuho downgraded its action to Underperform with a price target of $22.
+An analyst from Wedbush downgraded its action to Outperform with a price target of $35.
+An analyst from DA Davidson persists with their Neutral rating on Palantir Technologies, maintaining a target price of $28.
+An analyst from Deutsche Bank has decided to maintain their Sell rating on Palantir Technologies, which currently sits at a price target of $21.
+Maintaining their stance, an analyst from Jefferies continues to hold a Hold rating for Palantir Technologies, targeting a price of $28.
+An analyst from Raymond James has decided to maintain their Outperform rating on Palantir Technologies, which currently sits at a price target of $30.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Palantir Technologies options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.